eokinyo/AtienoGabby/README.md

 # AtienoGabby
-# Catholic Priest Website Project

 ## Description
-This project aims to create a website for a Catholic priest, providing various features including welcome page, Sunday homilies, contact form, daily reflections, catechesis, and donation option.
+This project aims to create a website for a Catholic priest, providing various features including a welcome page, Sunday homilies, a contact form, daily reflections, catechesis, and a donation option.

 ## Features
 - [ ] Welcome Page